grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/02 xk6-browser.md

 <Blockquote mod="note" title="">

-Even though xk6-browser aims to provide rough compatibility with Playwright, xk6-browser currently doesn't support async/await keywords.
-For now, you would have to use Promises.
+We're currently (Nov.
+2022) migrating most xk6-browser APIs to be async and return a Promise.
+Because k6 doesn't yet support the async/await keywords, you'll have to use `then()` to resolve Promises.
 For more information, check out [Running xk6-browser](/javascript-api/xk6-browser/get-started/running-xk6-browser/).

 </Blockquote>